freddygeorge25/-intelligence-data/.github/ISSUE_TEMPLATE/reporting_issues.md

 > [Back to index](#list-of-issues)

-## Issues related to a specific epic
+## Issues related to a sepecific epic

 Issues related to a specific epic should be reported as a bug within that epic